 Helping the next generation break the cycle of poverty

-The government of Evo Morales has endeavoured to improve the situation of the poor in Bolivia and has made great inroads towards including the indigenous population in economic processes.
+The government of Evo Morales has endeavored to improve the situation of the under pressured people in Bolivia and has made great inroads towards including the indigenous population in economic processes.
 However, many children still have little hope of breaking the cycle of poverty unless they receive appropriate education that will allow them to take up a profession in later life.
 SOS Children’s Villages began its efforts in Tiquipaya with a focus on helping young people attain formal employment and improve their situation.

 What we do in Cochabamba-Tiquipaya

-This SOS mother has learnt sign language in order to be able to communicate with the children in her care (photo: SOS archives)
+This SOS mother has learned sign language in order to be able to communicate with the children in her care (photo: SOS archives)

 Our work in Tiquipaya began in 1974.

-Strengthening families: The social centres in Tiquipaya are run by local families and offer a holistic and sustainable family strengthening programme that aims to alleviate hardship in the local community.
-It offers a day-care centre and childminding, which makes it possible for parents to leave their children in safe hands while they go out to make a living.
+Strengthening families: The social centers in Tiquipaya are run by local families and offer a holistic and sustainable family strengthening program that aims to alleviate hardship in the local community.
+It offers a day-care center and childminding, which makes it possible for parents to leave their children in safe hands while they go out to make a living.

 Care in families: For children in the region who are no longer able to live with their parents, there are 14 SOS families where up to 126 children can find a loving home.
 They live with their brothers and sisters and are affectionately cared for by their SOS mothers.

-Training and support for young people: There is a vocational training centre where up to 83 young people receive training in bakery, dressmaking, computer repair and other professions.
-Shared housing is also made available to young people currently in training, where qualified counsellors support them in becoming independent adults.
+Training and support for young people: There is a vocational training center where up to 83 young people receive training in bakery, dressmaking, computer repair and other professions.
+Shared housing is also made available to young people currently in training, where qualified counselors support them in becoming independent adults.